balancer/scaffold-balancer-v3/README.md

 ### 0.3 Set Environment Variables

-In order to deploy new custom pool contracts on sepolia and execute scripts, you must set a `DEPLOYER_PRIVATE_KEY` at the path `packagages/hardhat/.env` (And your PK must have testnet sepolia ETH)
+In order to deploy new custom pool contracts on sepolia and execute scripts, you must set a `DEPLOYER_PRIVATE_KEY` at the path `packagages/hardhat/.env` (And your private key must have testnet sepolia ETH).

+Now that your environment is set up we can move onto deploying the example custom pool provided with this repo.
+It is a simple pool with a "Constant Sum" invariant.

 ## Checkpoint 1: 🌊 Create A Custom Pool

+This repo comes with example scripts and smart contracts for a constant sum custom pool.
+The scripts have been constructed to deploy the example contract so you can interact with the pool using the front end tool.

 This checkpoint is all about creating a custom pool, registering it with the BalancerV3 Vault, and initializing it.

-It is focused on giving you as a dev a scaffolding kit to play with your custom pool.
+TODO - STEVE THIS IS WHERE YOU LEFT OFF, YOU'RE LOOKING TO GO THROUGH THE ENTIRE README AND WRITE IN THE SECTIONS YOU THINK SHOULD BE IN HERE.

 ### 1.1 Write a Custom Pool Contract